davidjfk/016_Superpy/readme_files/README_SOFTWARE_DESIGN.md

             developed with TDD.
 Each fn will be invoked via argparse-cli.
 The argparse-cli development itself is out of scope for TDD.
         II. test-fn in pytest
+        III. fn-input (not all are used in each fn):
-        III. fn-input == some data (e.g. a string system_date, a product to buy, a product to sell, etc.) and a   file path (to system_date.txt, bought.csv or sold.csv).
+            - some data (e.g. a string system_date, a product to buy, a product to sell, etc.) --> mandatory fn-parameter.
+            - file path (to system_date.txt, bought.csv or sold.csv). --> 1 of 3 is mandatory fn-parameter.

-            A file bought.csv or sold.csv (not both at the same time) is also fn-input, but only if the goal is to update bought.csv or sold.csv (with either a bought or sold product).
+            - a file system_date.txt is also a fn-input, but only if the goal is to update file system_date.txt. a file bought.csv or sold.csv (not both at the same time) is also fn-input, but only if the goal is to update bought.csv or sold.csv (with either a bought or sold product).
+              --> 1 of 3 file types is mandatory fn-parameter.

             Script 'create_testdata_for_csv_files_bought_and_sold' creates testdata for each fn individually.

-            I make filepath a fn-input, because I want the fn-output of (e.g. fn set_system_date_to) when running pytest testcase to be stored in a testdirectory test_utils, but the same fn-output in "live production" in directory data_directory. ("structure follows strategy")
+            filepath is fn-input, because I want the fn-output of (e.g. fn set_system_date_to) when running pytest testcase to be stored in a testdirectory test_utils, but the same fn-output in "live production" in directory data_directory. ("structure follows strategy")

+            file is fn-input to make the fn pure.
+Otherwise fn has side-effect(s).

         IV. actual_testresult == csv-file or txt-file --> created by running the fn from step 1.
         V. expected_testresult = csv-file or txt-file --> created manually upfront.
         VI. fn to compare two files: see filecmp.cmp from standard library for this. file.cmp takes